Neal Adams, comic book legend and defender of artists' rights, dies at 80

 "He really put himself out there to try and create unions for comic book artists and writers to allow better health care, pay, return of their original art," Grand said.
 "He was a superhero himself in that sense, that he could actually go to bat for the weaker people, and that's something different."

-Adams even saved the X-Men, who teetered on the brink of failure in 1969.
-He and Roy Thomas teamed up to revitalize the Marvel series, introducing new characters to a comic that had been reprinting stories for some time, Grand said.
+Adams even worked to try and save the X-Men, who teetered on the brink of failure in 1969.
+He and Roy Thomas teamed up to revitalize the Marvel series with new artwork and introducing new characters, Grand said.

 Josh Adams described his father as someone always looking out for others, a man who gave and expected nothing in return.